waltzaround/CTEC708/README.md

-# CTEC708 VR MIDI Controller
+# CTEC708 VR Music Controller

 Hello Lecturers!
 This section will be relevant to you :)